 CLI Reference

-The audio binary is the main entry point for all speech processing tasks.
-Build with make build, then run from .build/release/audio.
+The speech binary is the main entry point for all speech processing tasks.
+Build with make build, then run from .build/release/speech.

 transcribe